 Non-native species of concern

-There are many reasons why we wish to record invasive non-native species in Scotland.
-Each invasive non-native species fits into one of the following categories, each of which would require different responses from the relevant authorities and other responsible or affected parties:
+Most invasive non-native species fit into one of the following categories, which each require different responses from the relevant authorities and other responsible or affected parties:

-• The species is not currently in the wild in Scotland and new records are essential, particularly where a rapid response to tackle the problem is possible
+• The species is not currently in the wild in Scotland so new records are essential, particularly where they can help us decide whether a rapid response to tackle the problem is possible

-• The species recently arrived in Scotland and new records are essential
+• The species recently arrived in Scotland so new records are essential to understand the problem and inform a suitable response

-• The species is already in Scotland in localised populations and we need to understand distribution better to support management
+• The species is already in Scotland in localised populations, so records help us to understand distribution better to support management and protect uninvaded waters

-• The species is already widespread in some areas of Scotland and we need to know about new populations in new areas
+• The species is already widespread in some areas of Scotland so records could let us know about new populations in new areas and help us to prevent further spread

 North American Signal Crayfish (Pacifastacus leniusculus)